adabox-aio/cardano-shield/README.md

 While we are preparing our API backend, scheduled for February/March 2024, you can submit a request to receive a Cardano Shield API key.
 Please send an email to team@cardanoshield.com or DM us on twitter/discord with your API key request, please include your project name and the API purpose (wallet, community, research, etc)

+# Alpha v1.0.6 Known Issues / Bugs
+- GeroWallet UI: Tooltips are sometimes janky and not responsive
+- GeroWallet UI: Transactions with decentralized exchanges show 0.0 ADA/Tokens under the "You're receiving" section.
+  - While this is intended since the transaction is for creating a Buy/Lend/Stake/etc Order on the exchange and no tokens are expected to be received.

 </p>
 <p align="center">
     <img src=".github/discordsmall.png" alt="discord">&nbsp;<a href="https://discord.gg/J2ujENSdtm">Discord (adaforge.io)</a>